top of page

 Stewarding Family & Relationships

 While we cannot choose the family we were born into, we can choose how we respond to life experiences.
 As children, we are shaped by what we observe and endure—often with little control.
 But as adults, we gain the power to make new choices that help us move forward.
+This requires us to let go of old patterns so we can embrace new growth.

 Every one of us carries “things”—the emotional weights, patterns, or past experiences that keep us from living fully.
 These “things” must be addressed so they do not block our progress or delay our destiny.